 Official documents sometimes require more than regular translation.

-Certified or sworn translations are the work of professional translators who have taken an oath before the court.
+Certified or sworn translations are the work of professional human translators who have taken an oath before the court.
 These certified translators sign and apply their stamp to the translation, the so-called "certification".
 They also include a declaration of certification to officialize the translation.
 If necessary, the translation can then be submitted to the Ministry of Justice (SPF Justice) for a "legalization".

 Certified translations are often mandatory for the official documents of a company, such as the articles of association or deeds of incorporation, prospectuses or notarial deeds.